 As shown directly before the command prompt (

-$) in Example 4, the working directory is docs-site.
+$) in Specify a playbook located in the working directory, the working directory is docs-site.

 That means the processes associated with the